128technology/docs/docs/cc_fips_otp_router_install.md

 ### Enable Strict Host Key Checking

-Enabling strict `host-key-checking` provides secure communication between the conductor and a configured router.
+Enabling strict `host-key-checking` provides secure communication between the conductor and a router.
 Similar to SSH, there are two `host-key-checking` options; `yes` which requires the host key to be provisioned manually, or `accept-new` which accepts the key on first connection.

 There are two configuration parameters where `host-key-checking` can be set: